jihoonakang/pyBaram_xccels/doc/src/developer_guide.rst

 Backends
 --------
-:mod:`pybaram.backends` module accelerates the pure Python loop and manages the execution of kernels.
-Currently, only ``CPUBackend`` is implemented for serial and parallel computation using CPU.
-This module provides two features; generating kernel and data type for executions.
+The :mod:`pybaram.backends` module accelerates the pure Python loop and manages the execution of kernels.
+Currently, only the ``CPUBackend`` is implemented for serial and parallel computation using CPU.
+This module provides two main features; generating kernels and handling data types for executions.

 Compile Kernel
 **************
-In ``integrators`` and ``solvers`` modules, pure python functions are defined.
-They are compiled as kernel using loop generators in :mod:`pybaram.backends.cpu.loops` Numba JIT compiler is called and pure Python functions is compiled and serial or parallel loop is constructed.
+In the ``integrators`` and the ``solvers`` modules, pure Python functions are defined.
+These functions are compiled as kernels using loop generators in the :mod:`pybaram.backends.cpu.loops` module.
+The Numba JIT compiler is then called, and the pure Python functions are compiled to construct serial or parallel loops.

 Data Types for Execution
 ************************
-Currently, four data types are defined in :mod:`pybaram.backends.types`.
+Currently, four data types are defined in the :mod:`pybaram.backends.types`.

 .. automodule:: pybaram.backends.types
     :members:

 Variables
 ----------
-The name of the variable `pyBaram` is somewhat condensed.
-Below table summarizes mathematical symbol and meaning of the major arrays.
+The name of the variable ``pyBaram`` may seem somewhat condensed.
+The table below provides a summary of mathematical symbols and the corresponding meanings of major arrays:

 .. list-table:: Notation of Variables in `pyBaram`
    :widths: 15 15 45 25